BuckShlegeris/BuckShlegeris.github.io/music/girlfriend.md

 E                       A  E                     A    E   B I thought that I was an expert, the world’s best polyamorist E            A  E           A   E         B
-I’d read polyhacking before I’d ever been kissed
+I’d read "Polyhacking" before I’d ever been kissed
 E                           A  E                  A E         B And when I fucked around in college, I never got jealous of myself
            F#m